-Unless a licensed medical doctor has diagnosed you with a specific malformation, abnormality, underdevelopment, or the like — such as Poland syndrome, scoliosis, etc. — you are a Body Type One.
-Your body is “normal,” and thus you have a normal BT1.
-According to mainstream medical doctors and scientists, the only reason your body does not look like a BT1 (again, unless you have been diagnosed with an underdevelopment or the like) is that you are eating too many calories daily (over a period of time).
+Unless a licensed medical doctor has diagnosed you with a specific malformation, abnormality, underdevelopment, or the like — such as Poland syndrome, scoliosis, etc. — you are a Standard Body Type One (BT1).
+Your body is “normal,” and therefore you have a normal BT1.
+According to mainstream medical doctors and scientists, the only reason your body does not look like a Standard BT1 (again, unless you have been diagnosed with an abnormality or the like) is that you are regularly eating too many calories daily above Standard BMR.

-Current Inaccurate Body Type Science Standards – Body Type One (BT1), Body Mass Index (BMI), and Calories (Basal Metabolic Rate/BMR)
+Body Type Science: Current Inaccurate Scientific Body Type Standards – Body Type One (BT1), Body Mass Index (BMI), & Basal Metabolic Rate (BMR)

-By eating more calories daily than your basal metabolic rate (BMR, calculated via the Mifflin St Jeor equation and Harris-Benedict equation), which is the number of calories daily that are required for your specific body’s basic functioning, you are adding excess fat weight to your body.
-If that additional fat weight takes you outside your safe Body Mass Index (BMI) weight range, you are overweight or obese.
-So long as you have been diagnosed as being normal, according to mainstream medical doctors and scientists, this is the only reason why your body does not look like a BT1.
+By eating more calories daily than your Standard Basal Metabolic Rate (BMR, calculated via the Mifflin St Jeor equation and Harris-Benedict equation), which is the number of calories daily that are required for your specific body’s basic functioning, you are adding excess fat weight to your body.
+If that excss fat weight takes you outside your safe Standard Body Mass Index (BMI) weight range, you are overweight or obese.
+So long as you have been diagnosed as being normal, according to mainstream medical doctors and scientists, excess fat is the only reason why your body does not look like a Standard BT1.

-To get your body to look like a BT1 (once again, according to mainstream science and medical doctors), all you have to do is consistently maintain daily calorie consumption at or reduce below your Mifflin St Jeor formula BMR.
-A 500 calorie per day deficit below BMR was the old standard for effective, successful weight loss.
-The new scientific standard is low-carb, calorie valuable food.
+To get your body to look like a Standard BT1 (once again, according to mainstream science and medical doctors), all you have to do is consistently maintain daily calorie consumption at or below your Mifflin St Jeor formula Standard BMR to burn off the excess fat.
+A 500-calorie per-day deficit below Standard BMR was the old standard for effective, successful weight loss.
+The new scientific standard is low-carb, calorie-valuable food.

 You can also increase exercise activity to burn more calories, which is calculated through the Harris-Benedict formula.

-Once any excess fat weight has been burned off and you are well within your safe BMI weight range, if you are “normal” then your body is a Body Type One (BT1) with all muscles, muscle mass, and posture (vertebrae, spinal extension) fully developed.
-The Standard Scientific Human Body Anatomy Book Body Type One (BT1) is the undisputed body type science standard.
-It is the only standard currently recognized by mainstream scientists and medical doctors.
+Yet, again, mainstream scientists and medical doctors are adamant that once any excess fat weight has been burned off and you are within your safe Standard BMI weight range, if you are “normal” then your body is a Standard Body Type One (BT1) with all muscles, muscle mass, and posture (vertebrae/spinal extension) fully developed.
+They have no explanation for skinny fat in any form.
+The Standard Scientific Human Body Anatomy Book Body Type One (BT1) is the undisputed scientific body type standard.
+Along with the Standard BMI and Standard BMR, the Standard BT1 is the only scientific standard currently recognized by mainstream scientists and medical doctors.

-It is a body type science fact that, genetically, any part of the human body can be underdeveloped or undeveloped, including muscles, muscle mass, and posture (vertebrae, spinal extension).
-For many people, obesity is a genetic (genes/DNA) disease.
-If obesity is a known factor in your family, the probabilities increase that you are predisposed to being obese.
-This includes normal weight obesity, which is being obese/having fat on your body where there should be muscle(s)/mass even when well within your safe BMI weight range.
+It is a body type science fact that, genetically, any part of the human body can be underdeveloped or undeveloped, including muscles, muscle mass, and vertebrae (posture).
+For many people, the disease of obesity is directly related to genes/DNA.
+If obesity is a known genetic factor in your family, the probabilities increase that you are predisposed to being obese.
+This includes normal weight obesity, which is being obese/having too much fat on your body where there should be muscle(s)/mass even when within your safe Standard BMI weight range.

 How To Determine Body Type, The Four Body Types – Where Is The Muscle(s)?

-Fellow One Research’s The Four (4) Body Types science was developed to offer more scientifically accurate body type identification.
-It uses well-established scientific variables including muscle(s), muscle mass, vertebrae, spinal extension (posture), and the like.
-Until MRI (magnetic resonance imaging) machines become more cost-effective and readily available, the science-based Body Type Quiz (Test) can accurately determine whether you are a Body Type One (BT1), Body Type Two (BT2), Body Type Three (BT3), or Body Type Four (BT4).
+Fellow One Research’s The Four (4) Body Types science has been developed to offer more scientifically accurate body type identification tools.
+It uses well-established scientific variables including genetics/DNA, muscle(s), muscle mass, vertebrae (posture/spinal extension), skinny fat, fat, diet, exercise, metabolism/BMR, BMI, lifestyle, and the like.
+Until MRI (magnetic resonance imaging) machines become more cost-effective and readily available, the Scientific Body Type Quiz (Test) can accurately determine whether you are a Body Type One (BT1), Body Type Two (BT2), Body Type Three (BT3), or Body Type Four (BT4).

-The Four Body Types have revolutionized body type science.
-By allowing the average person to actually scientifically understand how to determine body types, you can better incorporate diet, exercise, and lifestyle along with BMI, BMR, and metabolism to improve your overall health.
-Review the Body Type Research Data as well as Celebrity Body Types information to learn more about The Four Body Types and which one you really are.
+The Four Body Types Body Type Science has revolutionized scientific body types.
+By allowing the average person to actually scientifically understand how to determine your body type, you can better incorporate science-based diet, exercise, and lifestyle information to improve your overall health.
+Review the Body Type Science Research Data and FAQ as well as Celebrity Body Types information to learn more about The Four Body Types and how to determine your scientific body type.